Ebazhanov/linkedin-skill-assessments-quizzes/ruby-on-rails/ruby-on-rails-quiz.md

 end
 ```

-- [x] The string assigned to flash[:notice] will not be available until the next browser request.
+- [ ] The string assigned to flash[:notice] will not be available until the next browser request.
 - [ ] An instance variable should be used for flash[:notice]
-- [ ] This is an invalid syntax to use to assign valuse to flash[:notice]
+- [x] This is an invalid syntax to use to assign valuse to flash[:notice]
 - [ ] The previous value of flash[:notice] will not be cleared automatically
+[Explanation]:
+The cause of the bug is a syntax error in the line that sets the value of the flash[:notice] message.
+The string literal "You have been logged out" is not properly enclosed in the surrounding string literal.

 #### Q41.
 Which statement about ActiveRecord models is true?